Japan split over how to deal with North Korean missile launches

 "If the government gets its way, it's quite conceivable Abe will use this to try to revise the constitution to 'normalize' Japan's defense position," Nakano said.

-The constitution came into effect in 1947, after Japan's defeat in World War Two, and says "land, sea and air forces, as well as other war potential will never be maintained."
+The constitution came into effect in 1947, after Japan's defeat in World War II, and says "land, sea and air forces, as well as other war potential will never be maintained."
 The Japanese military is currently known as the Self-Defense Forces.

 In mid-April, Abe said Japan's security situation in the region was "getting increasingly severe," referring to the North Korean threat.
 But repeated polls among the Japanese public have found no appetite for constitutional change.